AandJ/ROCO224/ArmDesign.md

 ## Gripper Attacher

 The gripper attacher connects to the end of the limb two and provides the rotation for the gripper itself. the lower end connects to the servo from the second limb and the upper end holds a servo which will be connected to the gripper.
-The gripper attacher is also where the component holding the camerra will be connected, for this component we decided to re purpose one of the heads from the robot football player and utilise its built in camera for our visual tracking.

 ![Image of gripper attacher](https://raw.githubusercontent.com/AandJ/ROCO224/master/IMAGES/Gripper_Attacher.PNG "Image of gripper attacher")

+The gripper attacher is also where the component holding the camera will be connected, for this component we decided to re purpose one of the heads from the robot football player and utilise its built in camera for our visual tracking.
 The head that will be attached to this componets is shown below.

 Image of HEAD.